Khalanar/ume-web/README.md

 ### Validator Results
 - HTML
     - No errors were found
-    - 2 ignored warnings in hero images that don't have headers in platforms
+    - 1 ignored warnings for hero-platforms not having a h1, which is working as intended
 - CSS
     - No errors were found
 - Accessibility